mediar-ai/screenpipe/examples/typescript/pipe-tagging-activity/README.md

 wait a few minutes then ask AI "read my data from last 5 minutes and list tags you see"

+### tech details

+we run deno runtime (a JS/TS engine) within the rust code, which host your pipes, its 99.9% similar to normal JS code

 ### dev mode

 if you're in dev mode you can run the cli like this: